AnnaBirk/Master_project/README.md

         Output :     Looping over the symmetric and asymmetric device, it will show and save a plot when the diagonalization of each one is done.

-        To change the resolution/values of fields, E_Z, looped over: change line 192 in the function "main()".
+        To change the resolution/values of fields, E_Z, looped over: change line 281 in the function "main()".

         To change the system parameters :
                 change the "par" object.
-The essential parameters are given in line 226
+The essential parameters are given in line 323
                 where "par" is initially defined.

-                the effective mass of the superconductor, m_star, is defined in line 238.
+                the effective mass of the semiconductor, m_star, is defined in line 339.

-        To change the system aspect ratio : change line 234.
+        To change the system aspect ratio : change line 336.
 The number dividing "par.Nx" gives the aspect ratio aspect_ratio = par.Nx/par.Ny.

 ### Chapters 8 and 9